gennachiaro/phd_proposal/manuscript.md

 *Timescales:*

-By investigating the eruption ages of the Ora Ignimbrites, we gain insight into the duration and eruptive tempo of supereruption-sized magma volumes which can be used to constrain rates of melt flux during the accretion and evolution of magma bodies in a trans-crustal system (Karakas et al 2019).
+By investigating the eruption ages of the Ora Ignimbrites, we gain insight into the duration and eruptive tempo of crystal-rich supereruption-sized magma volumes which can be used to constrain rates of melt flux during the accretion and evolution of magma bodies in a trans-crustal system (Karakas et al 2019).

 *EarthRates:*